RickRomig/bashscripts/README.md

 2. On Linux Mint systems (and probably other Ubuntu-based distributions) locale information is often stored in a single archive and can't be read by update-initramfs.
 The fix is to purge the existing locales and to store them in individual directories instead of in an archive then run `update-initramfs` with the -u and -t flags.

+### pwfeedback.sh

+1. A menu-driven script to enable/disable the display of asterisks on the command line when typing in a sudo password.

+2. The script assumes that if password feedback is enabled, it is either in `/etc/sudoers` or with `/etc/sudoers.d/0pwfeedback`.

+3. The script checks for the term pwfeedback in `/etc/sudoers` or the existence of `/etc/sudoers.d/0pwfeedback`.

+   1. If you wish to enable password feedback and it has not been already enabled, the `0pwfeedback` file is created.
+The is the method Linux Mint uses to enable this feature.

+   2. if  password feedback is enabled and you wish to disable the feature, the `0pwfeedback` file is removed, if it exists.
+Otherwise, you are instructed to edit the sudoers file using 'sudo visudo' .

 ### rename-host

 1. A script to rename the system's hostname, changing it in `/etc/hostname` and in `/etc/hosts`, ensuring that the hostname in each of the files is the same.